hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - 1 or 2 (say, 4-port) USB3 hubs plugged into the Pi 5 to connect many old USB3 disks to the Pi
 - 1 to 8 old USB3 disks plugged into the USB hubs

-With this harware you can readuly serve up standard SAMBA SMB/CIFS file shares and media files to devices across the LAN.
+With this harware you can readily serve up standard SAMBA SMB/CIFS file shares and media files to devices across the LAN.

 ## Why ?